Innoble/playground-aez0swj4/statement.md

             // the scale parameter is the difference between the highest and lowest score }

-        Backpropagate() // We go up the tree back to the root node, adding the score to each node.
-We do this for each pod (4x)
+        Backpropagate()
-    }
+        // We go up the tree back to the root node, adding the score to each node we pass.
+We do this for each pod (4x) }
 }
 ```